juanmanuelgg/.github/ISSUE_TEMPLATE/feature_request.md

+---
+name: Tracking issue
+about: Use this template for tracking new features.
+title: "[DATE]: [FEATURE NAME]"
+labels: tracking feature
+assignees: juanmanuelgg
+---
 **Is your feature request related to a problem?
 Please describe.**
 A clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when [...]